clairedavid/intro_to_ml/_sources/basics/lin_reg_3_gradient_descent_1d.md

 The number of epochs is a hyperparameter controlling the number of passes of the algorithm.
 ```

+The version of Gradient Descent introduced here is called Batch Gradient Descent.
+Later, we will see variations where a subset of the dataset -- or even a single sample -- is used to compute the partial derivatives of the cost function.
+For now, we consider the full dataset -- one entire batch -- summed over while taking each partial derivative.

 ## Pseudo-code of gradient descent in 1D